This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Start an ArcGIS virtual machine through a browser (much preferred), or install an at-home copy, for ArcGIS Pro

 Digitize the two polygons, one the landcover boundary, the other the trees boundary, as described in this week's assignment accordian.

 Create and turn in a pdf map of the digitized features, plus an image background, name, title, scalebar, north arrow, and legend.

 Next Wednesday before class is a hard deadline, you should turn in what you have completed by then.
 This class moves at a fast pace, and you can't be neglecting new work.
 Once the deadline has passed, you will receive a 30% deduction from your graded score, and after two weeks, zero points.
 Unless noted otherwise, this will be our policy for assignments.
 If you're traveling out of town for another commitment, pre-clear tardy submissions.

-Rules when turning things in:
+Rules when turning things in to Canvas: